Kazan

-Kazan (Note: /kəˈzæn, -ˈzɑːn/ kə-ZAN-,_---ZAHN; Казань; Казан, IPA: [qɑzan]) is the largest city and capital of Tatarstan, Russia.
+Kazan (Note: /kəˈzæn, -ˈzɑːn/ kə-ZAN-,_---ZAHN; Казань, /ru/; Казан, IPA: [qɑzan]) is the capital and largest city of Tatarstan, Russia.
 The city lies at the confluence of the Volga and the Kazanka rivers, covering an area of 425.3 km2, with a population of over 1.3 million residents, and up to nearly 2 million residents in the greater metropolitan area.
 Kazan is the fifth-largest city in Russia, being the most populous city on the Volga and within the Volga Federal District.

 Historically, Kazan was the capital of the Khanate of Kazan, and was conquered by Ivan the Terrible in the 16th century, at which point the city became a part of the Tsardom of Russia.
-The city was seized (and largely destroyed) during Pugachev's Rebellion (1773–1775), but was later rebuilt during the reign of Catherine the Great.
+The city was seized (and largely destroyed) during Pugachev's Rebellion (1773–'75), but was later rebuilt during the reign of Catherine the Great.
 In the following centuries, Kazan grew to become a major industrial, cultural and religious centre of Russia.
 In 1920, after the Russian SFSR became a part of the Soviet Union, Kazan became the capital of the Tatar Autonomous Soviet Socialist Republic (Tatar ASSR).
 Following the dissolution of the Soviet Union, Kazan remained the capital of the Republic of Tatarstan.

 Kazan is renowned for its vibrant mix of Tatar and Russian cultures.
 In 2023, 4 million tourists visited Kazan, and Kazan Kremlin, a World Heritage Site, recorded more than 4.5 million visits.
 In April 2009, the Russian Patent Office granted Kazan the right to refer to itself as the "Third Capital of Russia".
 In 2009, Kazan was chosen as the "sports capital of Russia".
 Kazan hosted the 2013 Summer Universiade, and was one of the host cities of the 2018 FIFA World Cup.
 Kazan hosted the BRICS Games from 12 to 23 June 2024.
 Athletes competed in 27 sports.

 Etymology

-An older mention of the name of Kazan is associated with a pot that was drowned in the river, as evidenced by the text:Kazan Tatars got their name from the main city of Kazan - and it is so called from the Tatar word Kazan, the cauldron, which was omitted by the servant of the founder of this city, Khan Altyn Bek, not on purpose, when he scooped water for his master to wash, in the river now called Kazanka.
-In other respects, according to their own legends, they were not of a special tribe, but descended from the fighters who remained here [in Kazan] on the settlement of different generations and from foreigners attracted to Kazan, but especially Nogai Tatars, who all through their union into a single society formed a special people.

-— Carl Wilhelm Müller.
-"Description of all the peoples living in the Russian state,.."
-Part Two.
-About the peoples of the Tatar tribe.
-S-P, 1776, Translated from German.